Editor’s note (October 11, 2023): This post was updated to be compatible with the Nextmv Routing app.

 First, let’s extract the overall travel time, which is the quantity that is minimized by default.

 Then we build a data frame of all routes:

 Having everything in a data frame now lets us easily use ggplot2 to create a very basic plot of the routes as an illustrative example.

 Nextmv Cloud also offers interactive visualizations out of the box that utilize the real road network:

 Congratulations, you’ve successfully solved a simple CVRP with R and the Nextmv Cloud API.
 There’s more to explore from here.

 For example, if you want to integrate the Nextmv solver into a Shiny application, take a look into promises to better build a responsive app using asynchronous calls to our API.
 And if you are interested in the broader spectrum of optimization packages in R, you should definitely take a look at CRAN’s Task View on Optimization and Mathematical Programming.

 There are also several other demo input files to explore within the Nextmv Cloud console.
-It’s also easy to experiment with many other features such as compatibility attributes, penalties, backlogs, route limits, vehicle initialization costs, and more.
+It’s also easy to experiment with many other features such as compatibility attributes, cluster objectives and constraints, route limits such as maximum duration or distance, vehicle activation penalty, and more.